Laser4DIY/TEC-Controller/README.md

 The firmware is licensed under GPLv3.

-For details see licensing info in the respective sub directories
+For details see licensing info in the respective sub directories.

 ---